majhe/VMware-Community-Orchestration-Tool-VMCOT-/README.md

 1. .Net Framework 4.6
 1. Network communication on 443/TCP/HTTPS to each vCenter instance.
 1. This tool has been sucessfully tested against VMware ESXi 5.x/6.x platforms, plus vSAN 6.x environments.
+1. Hopefully I will developed an updated release of this tool with features tested on 7.0 release and additional features.

 This is the ***Instalation/Configuration*** process: